RamanLab/iCOMIC_doc/docs/troubleshoot.md

 	Same as other operating systems.

-4. How to solve 'docker: Got permission denied while trying to connect to the Docker daemon socket at unix' error while installing iCOMIC with Docker?
+4. How to solve '**docker: Got permission denied while trying to connect to the Docker daemon socket at unix**' error while installing iCOMIC with Docker?

 	Please change the permission of socket file by running the command
 	```